 The Strategic Planning Society uses FutureValue’s analysis as the foundation of its Strategic Value in Corporate Reporting Awards.

 The chart shows how the shares of companies shortlisted for these awards have performed.
 The green line is an index of the companies that are shortlisted each year, with companies joining the index when they are shortlisted and leaving it the next time they are not shortlisted.
 The purple line is an index of consistently good reporters that have been nominated at least three years in a row.
 (One of our annual report clients – Serco Group – is in this category.
-Have a look at Serco’s annual report in the portfolio section.)

 The results are clear.
 Shortlisted companies did well, outperforming the FTSE 250 by nearly 19 percentage points.
 The consistently good reporters, though, did staggeringly better and outperformed by 76 percentage points.